 University of Wisconsin - Milwaukee Overview

-University of Wisconsin - Milwaukee is a public institution situated in Milwaukee, Wisconsin.
-The location of the school is great for students who enjoy the amenities of city life.
+Located in Milwaukee, Wisconsin, University of Wisconsin - Milwaukee is a public institution.
+The city atmosphere of Milwaukee makes it a great place for students who enjoy having lots of educational and entertainment options.

 What Is University of Wisconsin - Milwaukee Known For?